• Where Can I Get Condoms?

 Condoms come in lots of colors, textures, lengths, widths and thicknesses.
 Make sure they are latex or polyurethane (plastic), which both are effective in preventing HIV, other STDs and pregnancy.
 Avoid using animal skin (or “natural”) condoms, which prevent pregnancy but are not as effective in preventing all STDs, including HIV.
 While male condoms are more popular, female condoms, which are inserted into the vagina, also are an option when male condoms cannot be used.
 There are latex-free condoms available for those who might have allergies to latex.

 Condoms can break, slip or leak if they are not put on and taken off properly.
 If you feel the condom break at any point during sexual activity, you should stop immediately, withdraw, remove the broken condom and put on a new condom.
-Emergency contraception, which prevents pregnancy but not STDs, can be started five days after unprotected sex, but the sooner it is started the better it works.
+If you believe that you may have been exposed to HIV, post-exposure prophylaxis (PEP) treatment lowers the risk of transmission, but must be taken within 48 hours.
+EPIC’s Sexual Health Center in St. Petersburg supports access to PEP.
+Emergency contraception, which prevents pregnancy (but not STIs), can be started five days after unprotected sex, but the sooner it is started the better it works.

 For many people, it may be uncomfortable bringing up the topic of condoms with their partners.
 It is likely your partner will be relieved that you are taking the lead to use condoms to protect each other from HIV and other STDs.